linea-it/tno/frontend/user_docs/docs/user-guide/python_module.md

 generate_map(data=occultations, dpi=300, path='./')
 ```

-You can use the genearte_map function as a wrapper of the original SORA function passing directly `*args`and `**kwargs`.
+You can use the `generate_map` function as a wrapper of the original SORA function passing directly `*args`and `**kwargs`.
 Please follow the SORA maps documentantion, specially docstrings, to check it out.

 ### Filtering Predictions by Geographical Location with `geofilter`